PRIVACY NOTICE

 Children and our website

 We understand the importance of protecting children’s privacy, especially in an online environment.
-Our website is not intentionally designed for or directed at children 13 years of age or younger.
-It is our policy never to knowingly collect or maintain information about anyone under the age of 13 through our website.
+Our website is not intentionally designed for or directed at children.
+It is our policy never to knowingly collect or maintain information about anyone under the age of 16 through our website.
 If you are under 16 years of age you must obtain the consent of a parent or guardian to submit information via our website.
 Please ask them to review this information before you communicate with us.

 You can address any questions, comments, complaints or requests regarding this Privacy Notice to the Data Protection Officer at privacy@rprendle.com.